Written by: MediHealth PRO Editorial Team

 This sample shows how a parent tracks the shift from high-intensity (5) to a regulated state (2).

-When to See a Developmental Specialist
+When to See a Developmental Specialist for ADHD Concerns

 While many pediatricians suggest a “wait and see” approach for toddlers, your data may tell a different story.
 If your 7-Day Behavior Observation Log shows persistent patterns, it is time to request a referral to a Developmental-Behavioral Pediatrician or a Child Psychologist.